Skip to main content

 "name": "PII Protection Suite",

-"description": "Detect and mask common PII types"
+"description": "Detect and mask common PII types",

 }'

-curl -X POST https://api.swarmd.ai/relay/v1/policy-groups/GROUP_ID/members \
+curl -X POST https://api.swarmd.ai/relay/v1/policy-groups/evaluate \

 -H "Content-Type: application/json" \